 To stay up to date on SEPN’s research, sign up for our e-news and follow @SEPNetwork on Facebook and Twitter.

-The Monitoring and Evaluation of Climate Change Education (MECCE) Project
+The Monitoring and Evaluating Climate Communication and Education (MECCE) Project

 Funder: Social Sciences and Humanities Research Council (SSHRC) Partnership Grant, with partner contributions (2020-2026) ($4.5 million)

 Education and communication are fundamental to overcoming climate denial, increasing climate literacy, and supporting climate action.
-However, we lack clear understandings of effective climate change education and communication (CCEC), and global benchmarks and targets to support intergovernmental processes to increase CCEC across sectors.
+However, we lack clear understandings of effective climate change communication and education (CCE), and global benchmarks and targets to support intergovernmental processes to increase CCE across sectors.
 MECCE was established in 2020 to respond to these gaps.

 MECCE’s goal is to advance climate literacy and action through improving the quality and quantity of climate change education, training, and public awareness globally.